MileHacker Logo

 Important Travel Planning

 Plan your travel timing carefully to match your activities and comfort with weather conditions.
-Confirm all visa and entry requirements from official sources well in advance.
+Confirm all visa and entry requirements from licensed sources well in advance.
 Budget appropriately for your travel style, remembering South Korea's tipping culture.
 Prioritize your health and safety by reviewing vaccinations, knowing emergency contacts, and considering travel insurance.

 Check Climate Patterns